 Smuggling was rife along the south coast and Rye, with its narrow streets and dark headlands, was an ideal place for the storage of illegal cargoes like wool.
 The smuggling industry began when Edward I introduced the Customs system in the 13th Century.
 The response was to smuggle goods like wool, cloth, hides and also gold and silver out of the country.
 Further restrictions made towards the 17th Century made smuggling much more of a lucrative business as even commonly used products like candles or beer had new tariffs forced on them.

 Many industries have been adopted by Rye.
-Pottery, produced from the 11th century onwards has progressed through time.
-Originally connections with France brought skilled craftsmen and a unique pottery named “hopware” was developed in the town (where hops and hop leaves were sealed against the clay).
-Rye pottery was modernised too by a pair of brothers who specialised in contemporary 50’s designs.
+Pottery, produced from the 11th century onwards, is one such industry.
+Originally, connections with France brought skilled craftsmen to the area and a unique pottery named “hopware” was developed in the town (where hops and hop leaves were sealed against the clay).
+Rye pottery was then modernised by a pair of brothers – John (Jack) & Walter (Wally) Cole – who specialised in contemporary 1950’s designs.
 Tourism is also a major industry for this small but picturesque town; it boasts spectacular scenery and wildlife, history and scandal and opportunity for a quiet coastal break.

 Rye is easily accessible by both road and rail, please try our UK Travel Guide for further information.